Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Design-Principles/SOLID Principles.md

 High level and low level modules are always relative to one another.
 For example, It we take "payment" as the high level model the low level model for this component is "notification system"; and for "notification system" the low level module is "email service".
 These relationships always depend on what is the referential

 ### Dependency Injection
-Dependency Injection is the technique that allows the creation of dependent objects outside of a class and provides those objects to a class
+Dependency Injection is the **technique** that allows the creation of dependent objects outside of a class and provides those objects to a class

 ### Inversion of Control (IoC)
-Inversion of control is a design principle in which the control of objects creation, configuration, and lifecycle is passed to a container or framework.
+**Inversion of control is a design principle in which the control of objects creation, configuration, and lifecycle is passed to a container or framework.**

 IoC helps deal with a problem that can be seen by using the technique Dependency Injection.
 Creating dependencies manually in order to instanciate a component is not scalable.
 This is where the IoC comes in.
 It can handle the creation and the lifecycle of all objects in an application.

-It is no longer necessary create new objects with "new", they are created by "something else" (IoC container).
+**It is no longer necessary create new objects with "new", they are created by "something else" (IoC container).** -> Heavy use of frameworks to perform these actions

 **Benefits**
 * makes easy to switch between different implementations at runtime